HackerInRed/Healy/README.md

-I am Bharath here is the todo to run this project Firstly go to Google AI Studio and get a free API Key and put it in GOOGLE_API_KEY
+I am Tharunhere is the todo to run this project Firstly go to Google AI Studio and get a free API Key and put it in GOOGLE_API_KEY

 1. run `python -m venv venv`